 APPLICATIONS OF TECHNOLOGY:

-- Genetic modification of Saccharomyces cerevisiae for pentose sugar fermentation
+- Genetic modification of Saccharomyces cerevisiae for pentose fermentation and glucose-fructose isomerization

 - Improved lignocellulose hydrolysate fermentation